ajwills72/about-ajwills72/publications.md

 Jones, F.W., Wills, A.J., & McLaren, I.P.L.
 (1998).
 [Perceptual categorization: connectionist modelling and decision rules](pu102.md). _Quarterly Journal of Experimental Psychology, 51B_, 33-58.

 Wills, A.J., & McLaren, I.P.L.
 (1997).
 [Generalization in human category learning: A connectionist explanation of differences in gradient after discriminative and non-discriminative training](pu101.md). _Quarterly Journal of Experimental Psychology, 50A,_ 607-630.

+_Publications are ordered by date of first publication (usually online publication).
+In some cases, this results in them being out of order in terms of the year the journal issue was published_.